ryanolson/dynamo-am/docs/response_anchor_design.md

 ## Timeouts & Cancellation

-- `ResponseAnchorStream::set_timeout(Duration)` registers an inactivity timeout.
+- `ResponseAnchorStream::set_timeout(Duration)` registers an inactivity timeout
-  If no attachment occurs before the deadline the `AnchorManager` finalizes the anchor with a `Dropped` sentinel.
-- Successful attachments or calls to `ResponseSink::detach()` reset the timeout.
-- Attempting to arm or attach a handle after the timeout fires yields an `AttachError::AnchorNotFound`, allowing callers to fail fast and abort their work.
+  for the anchor.
+While attached the timer is paused; once detached (or before the first attachment) the deadline counts down.
+- If the deadline passes with no active attachment the `AnchorManager` removes the anchor, the user stream completes, and subsequent attempts to arm/attach the handle yield `AttachError::AnchorNotFound`.
+- Attached sessions emit `StreamFrame::Heartbeat` every five seconds when idle;
+  missing three consecutive heartbeats triggers a `StreamFrame::Dropped` and the anchor is removed from the manager.
+- Explicit finalization still emits `StreamFrame::Finalized`; timeouts and dropped handles emit `StreamFrame::Dropped`, enabling telemetry to distinguish the paths.

 ## Performance Considerations